m-mathilde34/snake-game/README.md

 ### Controls :

-- Whilst on the start screen, press 'P' to start the game.
+- Whilst on the *start screen*, press 'P' to start the game.

 - During the game, use the directional arrows on your keyboard to move the snake: